kuzudb/kuzudb.github.io/docs/cypher/data-manipulation-clauses/create.md

 You can import this database by copy pasting the comands on that page.

-*Note: When using the CLI, please modify any multi-line query in the documenation to be in a single line.*
 # CREATE
 `CREATE` is similar to the INSERT clause of SQL and lets you insert records into your node and relationahip tables.
 We desribe the generic semantics of the